The Cursed (2021 film)

-The Cursed is a 2021 gothic horror film directed and written by Sean Ellis.
+The Cursed is a 2021 gothic horror film written, directed and co-produced by Sean Ellis.
 The film stars Boyd Holbrook, Kelly Reilly, Alistair Petrie, and Roxane Duran.
+Its plot follows a 19th-century village in rural France that is menaced by a werewolf.

-The film premiered at the 2021 Sundance Film Festival under the title Eight for Silver.
-The film was released in the United States on February 18, 2022, by LD Entertainment.
+An international co-production of the United States and France, The Cursed premiered at the 2021 Sundance Film Festival under the title Eight for Silver.
+It was released in the U.S. on February 18, 2022, by LD Entertainment.
 It received generally positive reviews from critics.